henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

   7. I can also enter user's name into the search box on the head of the window to find some user
 - **Update user info: e.g. reset the password, assign a role to a user (P2)**:

-  As a super user , I want to Update user information
+  As a super user , I want to Update user information.

   1. I log in my account
   2. I am directed to my own profile page